dolphindb/Tutorials_EN/python_api.md

 As shown in the output, `MultithreadedTableWriter` has written data to the DFS table successfully and *errorCode* is None.

-For `MultithreadedTableWriter`, the steps of writing data to the queue, converting data types in working threads, and appending data to the server are processed asynchronously.
-The queue simply performs basic validation on the incoming data, such as checking whether there is a column count mismatch, in which case the queue returns an error message without terminating the working threads.
-If the data types cannot be converted properly in the working threads before data writes, all threads are terminated immediately.
+In `MultithreadedTableWriter`, writing to the MTW queue, converting data types and sending data to the server are processed asynchronously.
+The queue simply performs basic validation on the incoming data, such as checking whether there is a column count mismatch.
+If an error occurs, the queue returns an error message without terminating the working threads.
+If the data types cannot be converted properly in the working threads before writes, all threads are terminated immediately.

 The following example inserts data in batches to the `MultithreadedTableWriter` object.